zzhangjii/learning-library/lab-guides/LabGuide200.md

   **NOTE:** If your wallet file is a different name than **Wallet_orcl.zip** then substitute your name as shown in these examples below:

   ```
+  cd <into the location where your dockerkey file is>
   scp -i ./dockerkey /home/opc/Downloads/Wallet-mattoATP.zip opc@<YOUR-PUBLIC-IP>:/home/opc/monolithic-to-microservice/lab-resources/docker
   ```

   ![](images/200/46-1.1.PNG)

-- The wallet file should now be in the /home/opc/monolithic-to-microservice/lab-resources/docker directory on the OCI VM:
+- **BACK IN YOUR SSH session**: The wallet file should now be in the /home/opc/monolithic-to-microservice/lab-resources/docker directory on the OCI VM:

   ![](images/200/46-1.3.PNG)